Multimedia

 Journals

 • Zhao, F., Gaschler, R., Kneschke, A., Radler, S., Duttine, C., & Haider, H. (2020).
 Origami folding: Taxing resources necessary for the acquisition of sequential skills.
-PLoS ONE, 15(10), e0240226. https://doi.org/10.1371/journal. pone.0240226
+PLoS One, 15(10), e0240226. https://doi.org/10.1371/journal. pone.0240226

 • Zhao, F., Gaschler, R., Nöhring, O., Röttger, E., & Haider, H. (2020).
 Sequential modulation of across-task congruency in the serial reaction time task.
 Acta Psychologica, 205(103043). https://doi.org/10.1016/j.actpsy.2020.103043